 More awkward silence.
 I did a quick reswaddle, during which my son had a bout of flatulence.

 Other kids fart.
-My son blows B-flats out of his asshole.
+My son toots a perfect B-flat.
 Is he smiling because he feels gas relief or because the sound was funny?
 If it’s the latter, he’s in great shape for the hearing test.

 Tech: Ma’am, your daughter passed.